 - Another citrus dessert–this Orange Almond Honey Cake is gluten free.

-Arrowroot vs. Cornstarch:
+About Arrowroot vs. Cornstarch:

 - Arrowroot is completely tasteless and gluten-free.
 I use the white arrowroot powder made from a tropical root plant whenever a recipe calls for cornstarch.
 As a thickener, say in sauces, arrowroot becomes clear when cooked.
 It can be used one-for-one in place of cornstarch.

-- If you avoid genetically modified organisms (GMO’s) know that almost ALL cornstarch comes from corn that has been genetically engineered.
+- If you avoid genetically modified organisms (GMOโs) know that almost ALL cornstarch comes from corn that has been genetically engineered.

-Thanks for being here.
-To get my latest recipe posts and exclusive monthly newsletters, subscribe here.
+To get my latest recipe posts and newsletters, subscribe here.
 (I hate Spam too and will never share your email with anyone.)

 - Follow me on Instagram!
-It’s my favorite!

 - Peruse my Pinterest boards for more vegetarian recipe ideas.